-Monthly HadUK rainfall data, dating back to 1891, is also provided by the Environment Agency for various catchments and is held by our Water Resources team.
+This data is held by our Water Resources team.
 Under normal (non-drought) conditions rainfall data is analysed by the Water Resource team at the end of each month.
 In a drought, daily rainfall figures can be obtained directly as required.